iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 > No alert given for App update.
 No weekly alerts given for 2 consecutive weeks<br> :date: __2020-10-24 04:50:41__

 > Despite having my Bluetooth on constantly, the app is telling me tracing is not active.
 There is clearly a bug in the app that needs fixed.<br> :date: __2020-10-23 23:31:59__

-> Fault app.
-Tells me in early hours of morning that there has been a huge number of checkins like 2000+/3000+ while im at home.
-But also saying 0 check ins in last 4 days-14 days.
-Have to open it again to start checks and i never switch off the bluetooth so no idea what happening.<br> :date: __2020-10-23 23:17:28__